snowkit/flow/flow/md/index.md

 <h3>Building an application</h3>

-The code that haxe generates is 100% ready to use, in a webpage or an application, <br/>haxe has done it's job now and it's your turn. <br/>
+The code that haxe generates is 100% ready to use, in a webpage or an application, <br/>haxe has done its job now and it's your turn. <br/>
 <br/>
 You need to put all this together, maybe in an html file or an app bundle, maybe package an apk for android, add some assets, an icon and make this work over a few platforms. <br/>
 <br/>